shsarv/TravelYaari/README.md

   ### Objective

-  Themain objective of the projectis to create a website using  front-end  technologies to  continuously  provide enjoyable quality excursions/trips on time and on budget.It will also develop enthusiastically satisfied customers all of the time.
+  * The main objective of the projectis to create a website using  front-end  technologies to  continuously  provide enjoyable quality excursions/trips on time and on budget.It will also develop enthusiastically satisfied customers all of the time.

   ### Techonologies Used

-  The technologies that we have used in making this project are :
+  * The technologies that we have used in making this project are :

    <table>
   <tr>